 What is a drug-free workplace program?

-A drug-free workplace program is a policy that businesses can establish to prevent drug abuse among its employees.
+A drug-free workplace program is a policy businesses can establish to prevent drug abuse among their employees.
 The components of a drug-free workplace can vary, but successful programs often have these five elements:

 - Written policy

 - Employee assistance program (EAP)